 - shredded cheddar jack and gorgonzola

-The recipe calls for a rotisserie chicken to save some time but if you wanted to smoke your own chicken, you could do something like these Traeger smoked chicken breasts or whole Traeger grilled chicken.
+The recipe calls for a rotisserie chicken to save some time but if you wanted to smoke your own chicken, you could do something like my Traeger grilled chicken or slow smoked chicken breasts or whole Traeger grilled chicken.
 We love pressure cooking around here and have made these smoked peppers with our Instant Pot buffalo chicken dip as well.

 Making the Buffalo Chicken Filling